Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Adjust settings around who can see what content on your site and what actions they can perform on it.

 Find everything a site admin needs to know to keep their Confluence Cloud site running smoothly.

 Get an overview of all the ways you can extend your Confluence content using macros and gadgets.

-If you're using Confluence as a knowledge base for Jira Service Management, you can choose to allow all active users and customers (that is, logged in users who do not have a Confluence license) to view specific spaces.
+If you're using Confluence to power your Jira Service Management knowledge base, you can choose to allow all active users and customers (that is, logged-in users who do not have product access to Confluence) to view specific spaces.

-You can edit this permission at any time to revoke access to a space, but it can only be re-enabled from Jira Service Management.
+You can edit this permission at any time to revoke access to a space, but do note that it can only be re-enabled from Jira Service Management.

-Active users who don't hold a Confluence license have very limited access to Confluence.
+Active users who don't have product access to Confluence have very limited access to Confluence.
 They can view pages, but can't like, comment, edit, view the dashboard, use the space directory, see user profiles or search your full site.